Koskoff Attorney Elected to AAJ Executive Committee

 AAJ was founded in 1946 as the National Association of Claimants’ Compensation Attorneys.
 In 2006, members voted to rename the group the American Association for Justice.
 AAJ is the world’s largest trial bar and aims to promote a fair and effective justice system.
 They support the work of attorneys in their effort to ensure that everyone has the legal right to obtain justice in the courtroom.
 AAJ consists of members worldwide who are involved in diverse areas of trial advocacy.

-Koskoff, Koskoff & Bieder has offices in Bridgeport, Danbury and New Haven.
-The nationally known law firm has achieved record-breaking verdicts for people who have suffered serious personal injuries and economic harm from medical malpractice, violation of their civil rights, dangerous products, negligence, drunk drivers, corporate and governmental abuse, and commercial misconduct. www.koskoff.com.
+Koskoff, Koskoff & Bieder, is a nationally known law firm that has achieved record-breaking verdicts for people who have suffered serious personal injuries and economic harm from medical malpractice, violation of their civil rights, dangerous products, negligence, drunk drivers, corporate and governmental abuse, and commercial misconduct. www.koskoff.com.